uChip/FG085-Case/BOM.md

   - 4-pin Break-away Header, 0.1" (one length of header at least 4 pins)

 ###Power pig-tail
-Note that although I used a plug/header to connect to the PCB, it would have also worked to just solder the wires directly to the board.
+Note that although I used a plug/header to connect to the PCB, you could just solder the wires directly to the board.
   - Barrel Jack Connector, Panel Mount (1)  Digi-Key #CP-5-ND CONN 2.1MM JACK w/HARD PNL MNT
   - Wire (8" red, 8" black)  stranded, 24 AWG
   - 2-Pin Polarized Housing (1)  [SparkFun #PRT-08095](https://www.sparkfun.com/products/8095)